Quick & Easy Pho

 - Onion: Adds depth and sweetness to the broth, with a portion thinly sliced and reserved for serving.

-- Beef broth, Chicken broth, Water: The base of the soup.
-This blend creates a rich, savory and layered flavor profile that is characteristic of this traditional Vietnamese soup.
+- Beef broth, Chicken Broth &Water: The base of the soup that makes a rich, savory and layered flavor characteristic of pho.

-- Fresh ginger, Cinnamon stick, Star anise pod, Whole cloves: These spices and aromatics are essential for the distinctive fragrance and flavor of pho.
-They’re simmered in the broth to impart warmth, sweetness, and complexity.
+- Fresh ginger, Cinnamon stick, Star anise pod, Whole cloves: Simmered in the broth to impart warmth, sweetness, and complexity to the soup.

-- Flat rice noodles: A key component of the dish, rice noodles have a slightly chewy texture that absorbs the flavors of the broth.
-(These noodles are also used in dishes like pad thai or Thai chicken and rice noodle soup.)
+- Flat rice noodles: A key component of the dish, these noodles, sometimes referred to as banh pho or rice sticks, have a slightly chewy texture that soaks up the flavor of the broth.
+They require soaking in hot water until soft and pliable before adding to the soup.

-- Thinly sliced beef: The protein component of the dish, the thin slices cook quickly in the hot broth, remaining tender and flavorful.
+- Thinly sliced beef: The protein component of the dish, the thin slices cook quickly in the hot broth, staying tender and flavorful.
+I like to use a flat iron or flank steak—both are easy to find and slice thinly.
+Other cuts such as brisket, sirloin, round steak, or ribeye also work well.

 - Jump to the printable recipe for precise measurements